capaj/contrib-locs/README.md

 # contrib-locs

-a CLI util to keep a list of all people who are to blame for all the the inidividual lines in the codebase
+a CLI util to keep a list of all people who are to blame for all the the inidividual lines in the codebase.
+This can be potentially used to compare sizes of contributions between users.

 ## Install